Sunday, October 10, 2021

 “This composition on the subject of liberation is for calming the reader, not for his pleasure.
 It is fashioned out of the medicine of poetry with the intention of capturing an audience whose minds are on other things.
 Thinking how it could be made pleasant, I have handled in it things other than liberation, things introduced due to the character of poetry, as bitter medicine is mixed with honey.” (in Reich 2016, 388)

-This attitude toward art was again expressed by Mahimabhaṭṭa, the 12th-century Kashimrian aesthetician famous for his Vyaktiviveka.
+Such a utilitarian attitude toward art was again expressed by Mahimabhaṭṭa, the 12th-century Kashimrian aesthetician famous for his Vyaktiviveka.
 Reich (2016) summarizes Mahima’s view as follows:

 "under ideal conditions, a poem would be written without any figures of speech or literary qualities at all, in the style of a śāstra, and that literary figures and beautiful language are at best a concession to the weakness of the reader, who would otherwise be distracted.
-Their purpose is not to enable an experience that couldn’t be obtained any other way, but to enable an experience that should have been obtained in other ways, had the readers been more intelligent and disciplined" (Reich, 2016, 389).
+Their purpose is not to enable an experience that couldn’t be obtained any other way, but to enable an experience that should have been obtained in other ways, had the readers been more intelligent and disciplined" (Reich 2016, 389).

 The fruit—that is the effect—of śastra and poetry is exactly the same, and ideally only the former would be necessary.